zeropsio/recipe-nodejs/README.md

 Futher things to think about when running more complex, highly available Node.js production apps on Zerops:
 - containers are volatile - use Zerops object storage to store your files
 - use Zerops Redis (KeyDB) for caching, storing sessions and pub/sub messaging
+- use more advanced logging lib, such as [winston](https://github.com/winstonjs/winston)